 Fibroblasts from patients with Zellweger’s disease who lack peroxisomes do not synthesise 22:6ω-3 which supports the conclusion that peroxisomal fatty acid β-oxidation is required for 22:6ω-3 synthesis (Moore et al. 1995).
 However, despite this metabolic block, accumulation of 24:6ω-3 has not been reported in tissues or blood from patients who lack peroxisomes (Martinez 1995) or from Pex-2/Pex-5 dual knockout mice that do not synthesise peroxisomes or express enzymes involved in peroxisomal fatty acid β-peroxidation (Baes et al. 1997; Faust & Hatten 1997; Janssen et al. 2000).
 Moreover, Pex-2 / Pex-5 null mice did not differ in liver 22:6ω-3 content from peroxisome replete mice (Janssen et al. 2000).
 Therefore, the role of peroxisomal fatty acid β-oxidation in 22:6ω-3 biosynthesis remains a matter for debate (Infante & Huszagh 2001).
 Direct synthesis of 22:5ω-3 by Δ4 desaturation by the protein product of FADS2 (Park et al. 2015) or by a carnitine plus α-tocopherol-dependent mitochondrial pathway (Infante & Huszagh 2000) have been suggested as alternative mechanisms.
-Jurkat cells were treated with ACOX1 siRNA In order to investigate whether peroxisomal fatty acid β-oxidation was involved in, at least, some of the changes in fatty acid composition induced by incubation with 24:6ω-3, The present findings show that 64% reduction in ACOX1 mRNA expression by transfection of Jurkat cells with ACOX1 siRNA was accompanied by lower amounts of 22:6ω-3, 22:5ω-3, 20:5ω-3 and 20:3ω-3, and more 24:6ω-3 when cells were incubated with 24:6ω-3 alone.
-This finding suggests that peroxisomal fatty acid β-oxidation is involved in the synthesis of other ω-3 PUFAs as well as 22:6ω-3 at least in Jurkat leukaemia cells, although this interpretation requires more rigorous testing by more direct methods.
+Jurkat cells were treated with ACOX1 siRNA iIn order to investigate whether peroxisomal fatty acid β-oxidation was involved in, at least, some of the changes in fatty acid composition induced by incubation with 24:6ω-3, The present findings show that 64% reduction in ACOX1 mRNA expression by transfection of Jurkat cells with ACOX1 siRNA was accompanied by lower amounts of 22:6ω-3, 22:5ω-3, 20:5ω-3 and 20:3ω-3, and more 24:6ω-3 when cells were incubated with 24:6ω-3 alone.
+This finding suggests that peroxisomal fatty acid β-oxidation is involved in the synthesis of other ω-3 PUFAs as well as 22:6ω-3, at least in Jurkat leukaemia cells, although this interpretation requires more rigorous testing by more direct methods.
 To the best of our knowledge the mechanism by which 24:6ω-3 could be converted to 20:5ω-3 has not been described, although it is possible that this may occur via the recycling of carbon atoms from peroxisomal fatty acid β-oxidation and utilised in the conversion of 18:3ω-3 to 20:3ω-3, although such recycling of carbon atoms from ω-3 PUFAs has only been reported for labelled 18:3ω-3 which can be utilised in cholesterol synthesis in rodent brain (Cunnane et al. 1994) and whole body SFA and MUFA synthesis in humans (Burdge & Wootton 2003) and rhesus macaques (Sheaff Greiner et al. 1996).
-The present findings imply that the suggestion that retro-conversion24:6ω-3 is a minor source of ω-3 PUFAs (Metherel & Bazinet 2019) may depend on cell type.
+The present findings imply that the suggestion that conversion of 24:6ω-3 is a minor source of ω-3 PUFAs (Metherel & Bazinet 2019) may depend on cell type.

 Treatment of Jurkat cells with Etomoxir differentially decreased the amounts of

 24:6ω-3, 22:5ω-3, 22:6ω-3, 18:1ω-7 and 20:4ω-6 in the cells.
 One possible interpretation is that the synthesis of these unsaturated fatty acids involves mitochondrial β-oxidation, for example by carbon recycling at least in Jurkat cells as occurs in T lymphocytes incubated with [13C-18:3 ω-3](West et al.2022) In the absence of findings from experiments using a 24:6ω-3 tracer, it is not possible to draw robust conclusions about the mechanism of 24:6ω-3 metabolism in T lymphocytes or Jurkat cells, which is an important limitation of the present study.